 - Shopping for a new policy.
 An insurance agent you trust can help with this.
 It’s a great way to save money.

-- Get the other drivers’ contact, registration, and insurance information.
+- Get the other drivers’ contact information, such as their name and phone number, registration and license plate number, and insurance information.

 - Have your car accident lawyer contact the at-fault driver’s insurance company to file a claim.
 Never tell the at-fault driver’s insurance company anything about the accident, since you may pursue this insurance company to pay your claim.
 Refer them to your car accident lawyer if they contact you.
 Do not give a written or recorded statement.

-Ultimately, never let concerns about potential premium increases dissuade you from pursuing a claim.
-An attorney can help ensure you recover full compensation for any damages sustained in an accident, as well as future costs.
-An increase in insurance expenses should not be a significant factor when evaluating the scope of a car accident claim—and always seek the counsel of a trusted attorney following a car accident.
+Never let concerns about potential premium increases dissuade you from pursuing a claim.
+An attorney can help ensure you recover full compensation for any damages sustained in an accident.
+An increase in insurance expenses should not be a significant factor when evaluating the scope of a car accident claim.
+Always seek the counsel of a trusted attorney following a car accident.